 the issue of plastics has soared up the national political agenda

-The microbead ban followed an earlier, much-delayed decision in England (Scotland, Wales, and Northern Ireland acted sooner) which bought in a 5 pence tax on plastic carrier bags in October 2015, something which Ireland and Denmark had done as far back as 2003.
+The microbead ban followed an earlier, much-delayed decision in England (Scotland, Wales, and Northern Ireland acted sooner) which brought in a 5 pence tax on plastic carrier bags in October 2015, something which Ireland and Denmark had done as far back as 2003.
 As has often been the case, this was weaker and more limited than it might have been, applying only to larger retailers (those employing more than 250 staff, although the government is now consulting on extending it).
 Nonetheless, it has slashed carrier bag usage by around 85 per cent, with an estimated 9 billion fewer bags used in the UK by the end of 2017.

 Since then, the issue of plastics more generally has soared up the national political agenda.
 A tipping point was reached with the BBC TV programme Blue Planet 2, in which national treasure David Attenborough called for urgent action to protect the marine environment.
 However, that moment reflected considerable, gradual progress made on the local and regional levels by organisations such as City to Sea in Bristol (which worked particularly to put plastic cotton bud sticks on the agenda), Cornwall-based Surfers Against Sewage, which is also active across the UK, and the circular-economy focussed Ellen Macarthur Foundation (whose figure that the weight of plastics in the ocean is set to exceed the weight of fish by 2020 has been much cited).
 Young people in particular have embraced the cause, with activities in schools, colleges, and universities.